kehwaEnjoyer/Tele-Pointer/README.md

 ## About The Project
 This projects aims to create a cursor controller by utilizing the webcam to allow control through hand signs and motion at a distance.
 This is achived by applying a rule based monitering system on hand landmarks detected my mediapipes hand detection.
 THe obseved commands are sent to the linux input system by evdev to control the cursor.
-The pipeline also contains various optimizations along to reduce false flags ,jitter and lags,
+The pipeline also contains various optimizations along to reduce false flags, jitter and lags.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>